TPH777/NUSxTE_UROP/classification/README.md

 ## Hyperparameter tuning

 - There is no universally optimal configuration.
+- This applies to individual LoRA training also, different classes might need different hyperparameters to optimise results.
 - In the toolkit, the user thus have to personally tune the hyperparameter or a systematic search can be introduced to automate the process.
   - E.g. Systematic search (grid, random, or Bayesian) over learning rate, training steps, and batch size, then select the model with the best fid score.
+  - Learned Perceptual Image Patch Similarity (LPIPS) could also be used to compare the generated image with the set of real images.
+If it is below a certain threshold, the image may be discarded and another image could be generated, so to filter out noisy or unrealistic image.